 Q: Do you offer boarding?

 A: YES!
 We have a full kennel and can accommodate any size dog and cats.
 We book quickly, so call as soon as you know you need to board your pets.
 Pets must be up to date on their vaccinations prior to boarding or they will be given while they stay with us.
 All boarding dogs must be vaccinated for Bordetella every six months in order to board at Sugar Creek.

 Q: What do I need to bring when my pets board?

 A: All you need to bring is your pet!
 If your pet has a sensitive stomach it is best to bring their own food.
-If your pet is on medication we can give them their meds as you instruct.
+If your pet is on medication we can give them per your instructions.
 We discourage bringing any bedding as we have all of our own bed materials.

 Q: My pet is on medication regularly.
 Can I get it refilled?